 Governments have at least to try to plan ahead – and all parties currently support a national housebuilding target of 300,000 to 340,000 to cope with the expected population increase.

 The current interim 2020 estimates predict births and deaths will be in balance in 2025.
-From then on further increases will be due to a steady 200,000 annual growth due only to continued net immigration.
+From then on further increases will be due only to continued net immigration.
 However this was 606,000 in 2022.
 Note this figure now includes asylum seekers (statistically estimated to be roughly 77,000) and returning British (88,000).

-Could the accustomed year on year population increase therefore start to slow down or even stop?
+Could the accustomed year on year population increase therefore, for all these reasons, start to slow down or even stop?

-So could the housebuilding targets now be excessive and could we now be, under government pressure, sacrificing Green Belt and otherwise green field sites unnecessarily?
+So could the housebuilding targets now be excessive and could we now be under government pressure to sacrifice the Green Belt – and otherwise green field sites – unnecessarily?